International Board

 Chair, Sir Peter Roth

-Sir Peter Roth is a judge of the High Court of England and Wales, and the president of the UK Competition Appeal Tribunal.
+Sir Peter Roth is a judge of the High Court of England and Wales, and the former president of the UK Competition Appeal Tribunal.
 He was previously in legal practice as a barrister, specialising in competition and public law.
 He was a Visiting Professor at King’s College, University of London until his judicial appointment, and in 1987 a Visiting Associate Professor at the University of Pennsylvania.
 He is the author of legal books and articles and President of the UK Competition Appeal Tribunal.
 He is the son of the late Dr Stephen Roth, in whose memory the Institute was established.

 Prof. Yishai Blank

-Yishai Blank is Professor of Law at Tel-Aviv University Faculty of Law, and the Faculty’s former Vice Dean for Academic Affairs.
+Yishai Blank is the Dean at the Tel-Aviv University Faculty of Law, and the Faculty’s former Vice Dean for Academic Affairs.
 His areas of research and teaching include Local Government Law, Administrative Law, Global Cities, Urban Legal Policy, Law and Secularism, and Legal Theory.
 Professor Blank obtained his LL.B. and an additional B.A in Philosophy (both magna cum laude) from Tel-Aviv University.
 He clerked for the Chief Justice of the Israeli Supreme Court, Aharon Barak, and practiced law in the leading law firm I. Gornitzky & Co.
 Professor Blank continued his studies at Harvard Law School, where he was a Byse Fellowship recipient, and where he received his LL.M. in 1999 and his S.J.D. in 2002.
 He was a member of the Young Scholars in the Humanities and Social Sciences Forum of the Israeli Academy of Science and Humanities, and he is a two-times recipient of prestigious fellowship from the Israeli Science Foundation (ISF).
 Professor Blank is expected to be a visiting professor at Harvard Law School in the Fall 2017, and he has been a visiting professor in Cornell, Brown, University of Toronto (Canada), Queen’s University (Canada), Sciences Po Law School (Paris), Hamburg University (Germany), and the Oñati International Institute for the Sociology of Law (Spain).
 Professor Blank’s works have been published in law journals in the United States and in Israel, including Stanford Law Review (forthcoming), Cornell Law ReviewNorth Carolina Law ReviewHarvard Journal of International LawFordham Urban Law Journalthe Urban LawyerTel-Aviv University Law Review, and Columbia Journal of Transnational Law.

 Sir Andrew Burns